Pravashpvsh/CSSBattle/README.md

-This repository contains my solutions to CSSBattle challenges, where I practice CSS to enhance my skills and knowledge.
+This repository contains my solutions to all challenges that i have done, where I practice diffrent problem to enhance my skills and knowledge.